Storage, Sync and Sharing

 Sharing

-For instance, with the PartyKit connector, anyone who can access the host party can update the database, so your database access control can follow the application logic, and you can extend the Fireproof server with access control callbacks.
+For instance, with the PartyKit connector, anyone who can access the host party can update the ledger, so your ledger access control can follow the application logic, and you can extend the Fireproof server with access control callbacks.

 Fireproof shines when it is shared amongst a collaborative group.
 Because it is immutable you can also rollback to previous state, limiting the potential for damage, accidental or otherwise.